 First and foremost, collect what you LOVE!
 It is your aesthetic appreciation which must take precedence over any other consideration.
 Then, learn and dedicate time to research.
 Ask a lot of questions and study the artists you are interested in.
-Go to art fairs, visit artist studios, talk to dealers, art advisors, curators, collectors, auction houses and art critics who offer invaluable perspectives on art.
+Go to art fairs, visit artist studios, talk to dealers, art advisers, curators, collectors, auction house representatives and art critics who offer invaluable perspectives on art.
 It is easy to become overwhelmed as you sort through the vast artscape both online and in person so commit to a few pieces and live with them before delving deeper.
-The art of collecting is a lifelong passion so take your time as the works you collect are an expression of who you are and may stay with you for your entire life.
+The art of collecting is a lifelong passion so take your time as the works you collect are an expression of who you are and may stay with your family for generations to come.

 How do I build a strong collection?

 Curate your collection.
-There are many resources and people in the field available to assist you in curating the most cohesive collection.
-Collections are often stronger when built around a theme, whether that be a certain genre, building a collection around one or a few artist’s career, a collection based around a certain time period (19th Century photography) or medium.
-Get thinking outside the box.
-Pay attention to the artist’s market, their history, which museums and galleries represent and show their work, research auction results.
+There are many resources and experts in the field available to assist you in curating the most cohesive collection.
+Collections are often stronger when built around a theme, whether that be a certain genre, building a collection around one or a few artist’s careers, one based around a certain time period (19th Century photography) or medium.
+Start thinking outside the box.
+Pay attention to the artist’s market, their history, the museums and galleries representing and showing their work, research auction results.
 Over time, you will notice your style emerge and if you like these results, continue on your path, otherwise, change direction.

 What type of art is available in the marketplace?

 Original Artwork: paintings, sculptures, mixed media, calligraphy, ceramics, conceptual, drawing, etching, folk, graphic, illustration, video, tapestry, photography, stained glass...the list goes on.
 With originals, it is important to realize that the artist will only profit once from the sale which is often why they command higher prices.
 With photography, vintage and blue chip works will also be set at significantly higher prices than later, modern prints.